Corey Seager Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.69 team ERA ranks second across all league pitching staffs.
+- The Rays have a 3.69 team ERA that ranks second across all MLB pitching staffs.

-- In his last appearance on Saturday, July 1, the lefty tossed three innings against the Seattle Mariners, allowing four earned runs while surrendering five hits.
+- His last appearance was on Saturday, July 8 against the Atlanta Braves, when the righty tossed five innings, surrendering four earned runs while giving up five hits.

+- The 22-year-old has put up an ERA of 5.28, with 11.7 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.